10 signs you need to take care of your joints (and what to do about them)

 How can I look after my joints?

-- Be active: The more active you are now, the happier your joints are likely to be in the future – but choose low impact forms of exercise (like swimming or cycling), and try to incorporate aerobic, strengthening and flexibility-building exercises into your routine
+- Be active: The more active you are now, the happier your joints are likely to be in the future – but choose low-impact forms of exercise (like swimming or cycling), and try to incorporate aerobic, strengthening and flexibility-building exercises into your routine3

-- Try a yoga class: Yoga may benefit osteoarthritis by strengthening the muscles, stretching out tight joints, improving balance and realigning the skeleton - just be sure to tell your instructor about your joint health issues so they can tailor the postures to your capability
+- Try a yoga class: Yoga may benefit osteoarthritis by reducing pain, stiffness and swelling.6 Be sure to tell your instructor about your joint health issues so they can tailor the postures to your capability

-- Treat yourself to a regular massage: The muscles around your joints play an important role in their stability and functioning, and regular massage may help relieve osteoarthritis symptoms.
-For example, a pilot study involving US war veterans with osteoarthritis of the knee found that after eight weeks of regular massage, osteoarthritis pain was reduced by 37% and their joint function had improved 32%
+- Treat yourself to a regular massage: The muscles around your joints play an important role in their stability and function1, and regular massage may help relieve osteoarthritis symptoms such as joint pain7

-- Consider curcumin: Curcumin is a naturally occurring substance found in turmeric that has potent anti-inflammatory properties, and may help to relieve the pain, stiffness and inflammation of mild osteoarthritis of the knee.
-Curcumin teams well with Ginger and Boswellia, which also have anti-inflammatory effects and have traditionally been used to relieve joint and rheumatic pain in Ayurvedic medicine
+- Consider curcumin: Curcumin is a naturally occurring substance found in turmeric that has anti-inflammatory properties, and may help to relieve joint pain, stiffness and inflammation.
+Curcumin teams well with ginger, and the herb boswellia, which also have anti-inflammatory effects and have traditionally been used to relieve joint and rheumatic pain in Ayurvedic medicine

-- Eat plenty of fish: Try to eat at least two serves of oily fish (like salmon, sardines or mackerel) every week for their anti-inflammatory benefits; alternatively, consider taking an omega-3 supplement
+- Eat plenty of fish: Try to eat plenty of oily fish (like salmon, sardines or mackerel) for their anti-inflammatory benefits; alternatively, consider taking an omega-3 supplement